 In summary, the renin-angiotensin-aldosterone system (RAAS) is a critical regulator of blood pressure (blood volume & electrolyte balance) as well as vascular tone & resistance.
 Normally, renin is secreted if blood pressure is too low thus activating angiotensin II to increase blood pressure and vascular resistance.

-Abnormal activation of RAAS leads to chronic hypertension, cardiac failure, and kidney conditions, and maybe a predictor for COVID-19 complication risk.
+Abnormal activation of RAAS leads to chronic hypertension, cardiac failure, and kidney conditions, and may be a predictor for risk of complication in COVID-19.
 Drugs inhibiting the RAAS pathway such as ACE inhibitors and ARBs are effective treatments for hypertension and cardiac failure and maybe an important option for minimizing COVID-19 complications.